sferik/410_in_140/README.md

 ------------------
 	sudo ruby server.rb

-**Note**: Must be run as root since it binds to port 80.
-If it's not run as root on a Unix-like operating systems, you will get the error:
+**Note**: Must be run as `root`, since it binds to port 80.
+If it's not run as `root` on a Unix-like operating system, you will get the error:

 	server.rb:2:in `initialize': Permission denied - bind(2) (Errno::EACCES)